-Brown-Waller, Sheena D.
+Brown, Sheena D.

-Sheena D. Brown-Waller
+Sheena D. Brown

-Clinical Assistant Professor and Coordinator, Program Assessment and Research
+Clinical Assistant Professor

-Dr. Brown-Waller received her PhD in Molecular and Systems Pharmacology with a concentration in Toxicology and MS in Clinical Research from Emory University, and a Bachelor of Science degree in Biology from Spelman College.
+Dr. Brown received her PhD in Molecular and Systems Pharmacology with a concentration in Toxicology and MS in Clinical Research from Emory University, and a Bachelor of Science degree in Biology from Spelman College.

 Her current research focuses on diversity in PA Education, the effects of neighborhood air quality and access to healthy food on health outcomes in underserved populations, the link between nutrition and asthma-related health outcomes and community-level approaches to eliminating health disparities.
-Dr. Brown-Waller has authored or co-authored more than 30 scholarly articles and abstracts.
+Dr. Brown has authored or co-authored more than 30 scholarly articles and abstracts.

-Currently, Dr. Brown-Waller is an active member of the Georgia Association of Physician Assistants (GAPA), American Academy of Physician Assistants (AAPA), and the Physician Assistant Education Association (PAEA), where she serves as a member of the Research Mission Advancement Commission.
+Currently, Dr. Brown is an active member of the Georgia Association of Physician Assistants (GAPA), American Academy of Physician Assistants (AAPA), and the Physician Assistant Education Association (PAEA), where she serves as a member of the Research Mission Advancement Commission.

 Dr. Brown has received various honors and awards, including the PAEA Leadership Development Workshop Scholarship (2015), American Thoracic Society Minority Trainee Development Scholarship (2013), and NIH Loan Repayment Program Award (2011).